|Birth: ||Nov. 29, 1923|

 |Death: ||May 8, 1999|

-My Mom was born on Thanksgiving Day, and her older sister was born on Christmas Eve, a few years apart.
-My Mom lost her mother when she was only 3 years old.
+My Mom was born on Thanksgiving Day and lost her mother when she was only 3 years old.
 Mom, and her older sister and brother were very close all their lives.
 I know they always felt the loss of their mother, even after their father remarried.

 Our Mom and Dad were married June 12, 1948.
 Our oldest sibling arrived in 1951, with 5 more children coming along over the next 13 years.